 Williams’ career took off when he won an architecture design competition at age 25.
 He eventually opened his own firm and built an outstanding reputation as a draftsman.
-He was also known for his ability to master a variety of architectural styles and interpret them into modern designs, from Mediterranean to French Tudor.
-Over the course of his professional career, he designed over 2,000 homes, including homes for an A-List cadre of celebrities, headlined by Lucille Ball and Desi Arnaz, Frank Sinatra, and Lon Chaney.
-He also designed notable works throughout Los Angeles, from restaurants and malls to schools and churches.
-Williams received a shower of accolades and honors in his illustrious career, including becoming the first Black member to be inducted in the American Institute of Architects College of Fellows in 1957.
+He was also known for his ability to master a bevy of architectural styles and interpret them into modern designs, from Mediterranean to French Tudor.
+Over the course of his professional career, Williams designed over 2,000 homes, including homes for an A-List cast of celebrities, headlined by Frank Sinatra, Lucille Ball and Desi Arnaz, and Lon Chaney.
+He also designed notable works throughout Los Angeles, including restaurants, malls, schools, churches, and more.
+Williams received numerous accolades and honors of the course of his illustrious career, including becoming the first Black member to be inducted in the American Institute of Architects College of Fellows in 1957.

 If you would like to learn more about Paul Revere Williams, there is a wealth of information about his life and legacy available to explore.
 In 2020, PBS produced a documentary about Williams’ life, including the challenges he went through as a Black man working in a country still segregated by race.
 There are also several books and websites (including the Paul Revere Williams Project) dedicated to telling his story and honoring his life and accomplishments as an architect and as a prominent figure in the Black community.